Maria Hrebinets'ka papers

 Letters from Hrebinets'ka, obituaries, and materials related to her funeral and erection of a cemetery monument can be found in the Iurii and Ol'ha Perkhorovych papers.
-Her Victor recording can be found in the Maksymjuk collection at the UHEC.
+Her Victor recording can be found in the Maksymjuk Collection.

 Postcards, 1923-1934 and undated.

 Contains unmailed souvenir postcards (including from the 1933 Chicago Worlds Fair), postcards that were mailed and have written messages (likely by Maria's brother Mykhailo), and holiday greeting cards signed by Oleksandr Koshyts'.

 Includes Maria's high school graduation program, her Washington Irving Evening High School Gold Medal for Scholarship, her Hunter College diploma, and her and her brother Mykhailo's business cards.

 Scope and Contents